Bugs5382/node-hl7-client/README.md

 ## Documentation

-Documentation can found here:

 It's way too extensive to include on this README alone.
+Please [read this](pages/index.md) to gain more information.

 ## Acknowledgements